Dot metacharacter and Quantifiers

 portion before match, matched portion, portion after match | |

-This chapter introduced the concept of specifying a placeholder instead of fixed string.
-When combined with quantifiers, you've seen a glimpse of how a simple regexp can match wide range of text.
-In coming chapters, you'll learn how to create your own restricted set of placeholder characters.
+This chapter introduced the concept of specifying a placeholder instead of fixed strings.
+When combined with quantifiers, you've seen a glimpse of how a simple regexp can match wide ranges of text.
+In the coming chapters, you'll learn how to create your own restricted set of placeholder characters.

 Exercises